First-Time Freshmen

 Application Deadlines for First-Time Freshmen

-WVU has a rolling admissions policy, which means we do not have a specific deadline by which you must apply.
-Applicants are considered for and informed of admission on a first-come, first-served basis.
-For you to be considered for first-time freshman admission, all application materials and supporting documents must be received by these dates:
+WVU has a rolling admissions policy.
+Students are encouraged to apply early due to the selectivity and capacity restrictions for some majors.
+For you to be considered for first-time freshman admission, all application materials and supporting documents must be received by the following dates:

 Dual Enrollment/College-In-High School Courses